n1chols/cold-steamos/README.md

 ## nixos-steam-console
 A simple flake to turn any NixOS device into a SteamOS console.
-Inspired by Jovian-NixOS.
+Inspired by [Jovian-NixOS](https://github.com/Jovian-Experiments/Jovian-NixOS).

 ### Features
 - Gamescope realtime capabilty by default
 - Configurable 'Switch to Desktop' session
-- Decky Loader
+- [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader) with no manual setup

 ### Usage
 ```nixos